AchrafKassioui/Learning-iOS-Dev/README.md

 ### AppDelegate

 This approach ensures the background color is applied globally, including in Xcode live previews and on both simulators and devices.
-However, the DispatchQueue with a delay is not ideal.
+However, the DispatchQueue with a delay is rather ugly.
 [Source](https://www.youtube.com/watch?v=6SWrpjTMvzs).

 ```swift
 @main